 The variable obs

-is now of the type of observable.
+is now of Type observable.

 The above example declares the obs